micmejia/bible-dump/NKJV/Matthew/Matt 13.md

 which indeed is the least of all the seeds; but when it is grown it is greater than the herbs and becomes a tree, so that the birds of the air come and nest in its branches." ## The Parable of the Leaven

 ###### 33
-Another parable He spoke to them: "The kingdom of heaven is like leaven, which a woman took and hid in three [^c]measures of meal till it was all leavened." ## Prophecy and the Parables
+Another parable He spoke to them: "The kingdom of heaven is like leaven, which a woman took and hid in three measures of meal till it was all leavened." ## Prophecy and the Parables

 ###### 34
 All these things Jesus spoke to the multitude in parables; and without a parable He did not speak to them,